rak3xh/Humankill3rs-Fps-game/README.md

 ## Compiling and Executing

-For this project to work, you will need the ncurses library (libncurses5-dev) and to give the flag "-lncursesw" to the compiler.
+For this project to work, you will need the ncurses library (allegro5-dev) and to give the flag "-allegro5" to the compiler.
 Like in the exemple of compiling and running bellow:

 ```bash
 g++ -o Humankillers Humankillers.cpp -allegro5./Humankillers